jefflunt/fedexday/README.md

 1. Clone the repository
 2. Install bundler, if you haven't already
 3. Run `bundle install`
+4. Migrate your database
-4. Setup the web server of your choice
+5. Setup the web server of your choice

 Usage notes, and auto-destroy thresholds
 ========================================